Terms and Conditions: Data Maturity Matters Consortium

 By subscribing to membership via our website and clicking "I Accept" or "Subscribe," you explicitly agree to be bound by these Terms in full.
 Membership is contingent upon your acceptance of and ongoing compliance with these Terms and Conditions.

-Data Maturity Matters is a collaborative initiative between Lumenai LABS and The Talent Intelligence Community, dedicated to establishing academically rigorous standards in people data maturity.
+Data Maturity Matters is a collaborative initiative between Lumenai and The Talent Intelligence Community, dedicated to establishing academically rigorous standards in people data maturity.

 No individual or organisation may join or maintain membership in the Consortium without accepting these Terms and Conditions.